Questions & Answers

 To meet the demand, the energy consumer must be supplied with more solar thermal energy or auxiliary energy.
 In some cases, it is possible to obtain it by increasing the collector area or the power of non-solar auxiliary heating.
 However, the message «Energy demand not met» often means that the energy use is inefficient and the project must be revised.

-How will the hot water withdrawal temporally simulated?
+How is the hot water withdrawal simulated?

 The hot water withdrawal of a simulation will be defined through the following parameter: